yracine/device-type.myneurio/README.md

 If you are on a different shard, you need to change the links below for your right shard.
 Also, please take note of the extra tasks involved in step 5.

-As an example, in the North America,
+As an example, in North America,

 replace https://graph.api.smartthings.com/ide/devices by https://graph-na02-useast1.api.smartthings.com